 The Series A Warrants, described in Note 3 to the Financial Statements included in this report under "Stockholders' Deficit, Stock Options and Warrants," can be exercised starting February 2016.
 The Series A Warrants contain a cashless exercise feature that provides for the issuance of a number of shares of our common stock that increases as the trading market price of our common stock decreases, subject to a floor price of \$0.43.
 Approximately 3,390,935 Series A Warrants have been exercised in cashless exercises as of March 11, 2016, resulting in the issuance of 34,053,653 shares of common stock.
-If all of the remaining 4,189,105 Series A Warrants that were issued as part of the Units sold in the Offering and part of the Units issued on August 31, 2015 were exercised pursuant to a cashless exercise and the closing bid price of our common stock as of the two trading days prior to the time of such exercise was \$0.43 per share or less and the Black Scholes Value were \$4.3246 (the Black Scholes Value as of March 11, 2016), then a total of approximately 76,184,359 shares of our common stock would be issued to the holders of such Series A Warrants.
-The potential for such dilutive exercise of the Series A Warrants may depress the price of our common stock regardless of the Company's business performance, and could encourage short selling by market participants, especially if the trading price of our common stock begins to decrease.
+If all of the remaining 4,189,105 Series A Warrants that were issued as part of the Units sold in the Offering and part of the Units issued on August 31, 2015 were exercised pursuant to a cashless exercise and the closing bid price of our common stock as of the two trading days prior to the time of such exercise was \$0.43 per share or less and the Black Scholes Value were \$4.3246 (the Black Scholes Value as of March 11, 2016), then a total of approximately 42,130,704 shares of our common stock would be issued to the holders of such Series A Warrants.
+The potential for such dilutive exercise of the Series A Warrants may depress the price of our common stock begins to decrease.